 - An original and one collated copy of the application are required.
 Please also include one copy of all support materials.
 Because of the volume of materials received, PSHA will not return any items such as publications, CDs, DVDs, etc., submitted with a grant application.

 - The application form must be signed, and, for schools, colleges or universities, the Principal, Dean or Administrator must sign it.

 - PSHA will not be responsible for providing insurance coverage related to the Project.

 - Please indicate whether your organization is seeking matching funds for this grant request.

-Your proposal will be examined for evidence of quality, accountability and soundness of design.
-The proposal should be thoughtfully conceived and carefully planned in order to be able to meet its objectives.
+Your proposal will be evaluated based upon evidence of quality, accountability and soundness of design.
+The proposal should be thoughtfully conceived and carefully planned in order to meet its objectives.
 Your organization must demonstrate sound fiscal and management capacity.
 PSHA reserves the right to request additional supporting information or documents in connection with the grant request.
-If your proposal is approved for funding, you will be notified by letter in March.
+If your proposal is approved for funding you will be notified by letter by March 31, 2017.

 - Capital campaigns, except by invitation.